skarode96/coding-kata/README.md

 # coding-kata
-It includes all the TDD development problems
+It includes broad spectrum of TDD development problems